alesya-h/zenbook-duo-2024-ux8406ma-linux/README.md

 For manual screen management there are `duo top`, `duo bottom`, `duo both` and `duo toggle` (toggles between top and both) commands.

+In addition there's also `duo toggle-bottom-touch` to toggle touch for the bottom screen, so you can draw with a pen while resting your hand on the screen.

 ## automatic rotation